21 Aug Back Pain Friendly Leg Strength

 You can find multiple variations of the reverse lunge in THIS ARTICLE.

 Band Hip Hinge

 By using a band to resist the lockout of the hip hinge, you can keep lower body tension high without having to add more compressive and shear forces through the spine.
 Banded hinge movements are highly underutilized especially in those with back pain.

 Glute Band Marches

 Don’t say I didn’t warn you before trying these….band glute marches will absolutely light your butt on fire.
 Try to stay as upright as possible and grab a med ball to hold during the marches if you want to kick it up a notch.

 Nordic curls should be a staple in the programs of most athletes since numerous studies have shown it to lower the incidence of hamstring strains.
 It also happens to be an absolutely killer hamstring strength exercise.

 View this post on Instagram

 Nordic hamstring curls are a fantastic exercise for building hamstring strength.
 And many research studies have shown huge reductions in hamstring re-injuries i athletes that perform them (Peterson 2011 showed 85% reduction).
 Usually these are done with eccentric only, and the athlete catching themselves when they can no longer resist the lowering.
 Shown here I use a band to assist the return to upright.
 Nordic curls are part of an upcoming article I'm putting it with @strengthcoachtherapy that you'll want to check out!
 Try to maintain a rigid torso with fully extended hip during these but as you can see with my form, this is very difficult.

-This squat variation will light up your quads without needing much weight.
+This squat variation will light up your quads without needing much weight making it great for those with back pain.
 Don’t let looks deceive you, this exercise SUCKS.